udacity/falcon/README.md

                    '<PASS::>larger(x: 5, y: 3) returns 5'}
 ```

-> **Note:** Depending on how you design your quizzes, you can determine whether or not a student’s submission is correct during Falcon’s execution (the `is_correct` key/value pair) or later in the classroom.
+> **Note:** Depending on how you design your quizzes, you can determine whether or not a student's submission is correct during Falcon's execution (the `is_correct` key/value pair) or later in the classroom.
 For example, using the output from above, one could determine correctness later, in the classroom, by analyzing the `<PASS::>` tags in the `student_out` key/value pair.

+### Reading and Writing Udacity Out

+`~/.ud_falcon_temp`

 ### Running Falcon from the Command Line